-Ryzen CPUs are a type of CPU that offer integrated graphics cards, depending on the model you decide to purchase.
-You’ll need to look for a model that is specified as including integrated graphics.
+Ryzen CPUs are a type of CPU that offer integrated graphics processors, depending on the model you decide to purchase.
+You’ll need to look for a model that is specified as including it.

-In this article, I’ll be explaining everything you need to know about which Ryzen CPUs have integrated graphics.
+In this article, I’ll explain everything you need to know about which Ryzen CPUs have integrated graphics.

-You can easily tell whether or not your Ryzen CPU includes integrated graphics by looking for the G series indicator in your CPU’s model number.
-If the model number includes a G, then your Ryzen CPU has integrated graphics.
+You can easily tell whether or not your Ryzen CPU includes an integrated GPU by looking for the G series indicator in your CPU’s model number.
+If the model number includes a G, your Ryzen CPU has integrated graphics.

-If you’re planning on building your own PC, it’s important to know whether or not your intended Ryzen CPU contains integrated graphics.
+If you plan on building your own PC, it’s important to know whether or not your intended Ryzen CPU contains it.

 After all, without knowing whether or not you have a graphics card, you won’t be able to set up your computer’s display.

-As mentioned before, all of their CPUs with integrated graphics cards are sold under the G series — and the model number indicates whether or not a card is a part of the series.
+As mentioned, all their CPUs with integrated graphics processors are sold under the G series.
+The model number indicates whether or not a card is a part of the series.

-Also, it’s important to note that if you’re using a laptop with a Ryzen CPU, you can be certain that the system is using an integrated graphics card.
+Also, it’s important to note that if you’re using a laptop with a Ryzen CPU, you can be certain that the system uses an integrated GPU.

 You can be certain because AMD only sells laptop components as APUs (accelerated processing units) that contain both a CPU and an integrated graphics card.